mikeizbicki/ucr-cs100/textbook/tools/git/advanced-git/README.md

 When you are doing picking and squashing the commits, exit from the text-editor.

 After you exit out of the window, git will automatically try to rebase your repository.
-You should solve any merge conflicts that you get, and when it finishes completely, your project should reflect the commits that you have picked and squashed.
+You should solve any merge conflicts that you get and when it finishes, your project should reflect the commits that you have picked and squashed.

 #git reset
 `git reset` reverses the HEAD pointer to the specified commit or state.

-If you accidently changed your repository, and added a bunch of empty commits with git rebase, then you can use git reset to revert the repo to the commit number of your choosing.
+If you accidently changed your repository and added a bunch of empty commits with git rebase, then you can use git reset to revert the repo to the commit number of your choosing.
 The command is:

     git reset <mode> <commit>